blumus/aMeetingFlow/docs/DESIGN.md

 * **Automation**: The project will use **GitHub Actions** to automate the deployment pipeline.
 * **Workflow**: The workflow will automatically run continuous integration (CI) tasks, such as testing and Terraform validation, and then execute `terraform plan` and `terraform apply` for continuous deployment (CD).

-### Task 1.5: Testing

-* **Unit Tests**: Unit tests will be written for the Email Parsing Service to ensure the parsing logic correctly extracts data from a variety of email templates.
-* **Integration Tests**: The CI/CD pipeline will be configured to run tests that validate the interaction between the AWS Lambda function and the SQS queue.

 ---